TheRealDimas/WayangBrowser/README.md

 # WayangBrowser
-Wayang Browser 🌏  Wayang Browser is a lightweight, modern web browser inspired by Indonesian culture.
+  Wayang Browser is a lightweight, modern web browser inspired by Indonesian culture.
 It’s built with Python and PyQt5, featuring a clean interface, custom icons, and full support for tabs, bookmarks, downloads, and incognito mode.

 Features ✨